MAD2023-Team5/MAD2023_Team5/README.md

 - Improving UI & App Icon Design

 Vibu
-- Creation & Editing of routines & sets (w/ Description, Tags & adding images from gallery)
+- Creation/Editing/Deleting of routines & sets
+    - Add tags using chip view
+    - Select images from gallery
+    - Dynamic Views for creating and editing

-- Improved layout of Browsing Routines with search & like & dislike system
+- Improved layout of Browsing Routines
+      - search bar
+      - like & dislike system

+- Video and image guide for the exercises for user to follow through
+      -  Timer (Pause and Resume)
+      -  Video guide(stored in firebase storage)
+      -  Go back and forth between diff stages of the routine.

 - Debugging

 Ludovic